-TrojansAlert is an emergency notification system that allows university officials to contact you during an emergency by sending messages via text message and email.
-When an emergency occurs, authorized USC senders will instantly notify you with real-time updates, instructions on where to go, what to do (or what not to do), whom to contact and other important information.
+TrojansAlert is an emergency notification system that allows university officials to contact students, faculty and staff during an emergency by sending messages via text message and email.
+When an emergency occurs, authorized USC senders will regularly provide real-time updates, instructions on where to go, what to do (or what not to do), whom to contact and other important information.